Node fundamentals#

 Notes:

-• do not include keyword arguments in the node constructor: the argument values stored in the configuration file will be treated as default values for the node, whenever not provided in the pipeline configuration
+• do not include other keyword arguments in the node constructor: the argument values stored in the configuration file will be treated as default values for the node, whenever not provided in the pipeline configuration

 property